TeamPerie/CellBarcodeSim/README.md

 1. `length`:  barcode length.
 2. `dist`: hamming distance.
 3. `output`: output file path.
 4. `mean`: mean of the distribution, only for `simu_barcode_hamming_norm()`.
 5. `sd`: standard deviation of the distribution, only for `simu_barcode_hamming_norm()`.
 6. `log_mean`: log mean of the distribution, only for `simu_barcode_hamming_lnorm()`.
 7. `log_sd`: log standard deviation of the distribution, only for `simu_barcode_hamming_lnorm()`.
 8. `rate`: rate of the distribution, only for `simu_barcode_hamming_exp()`.
+9. `top_fix`: 5 end fix flanking sequence.
+10. `bottom_fix`: 3 end fix flanking sequence.

-The output is a two columns TSV file which is described in the previous section.
+The output file dir is given, the output file is a two columns TSV file which is described in the previous section.

+Otherwise, the function will return a `data.table` with `seq` and `freq` column.

 For more complex cases please simulate directly with the [DNABarcodes](https://bioconductor.org/packages/release/bioc/html/DNABarcodes.html) package.